 Demographic risk - Demographic factors include the uncertainty surrounding mortality projections such as future improvements in mortality experience.
-The Trustees will measure liabilities using mortality assumptions that they determine after receiving appropriate advice from the Scheme Actuary.
+The Trustees will measure liabilities using mortality assumptions recommended by the Scheme actuary.

 Manager risk - The failure by the Fiduciary Manager to achieve the rate of investment return assumed by the Trustees.
 This issue has been considered by the Trustees on the initial appointment of the Fiduciary Manager and thereafter will be considered as part of the investment review procedures the Trustees have put in place.